todo-make-username/data-processing-struct/README.md

 /**
  * We will be pretending this is coming from a form for a product review.
  *
+ * This example uses readonly properties to make the data immutable, but you don't have to use readonly.
+ *
  * This class has properties that match what we are expecting $_POST to contain.
  * The exception being the file upload one, which looks at $_FILES instead.
  */